Lackawanna Steel Company: Steel production after 1982

 Bethlehem Steel, which maintained a small presence in Lackawanna after the mass layoffs in 1982, ended coke production at the Lackawanna site in 2001, leaving a galvanized steel finishing plant employing about 250 people.
 Upon Bethlehem's bankruptcy in 2003, the plant was acquired by International Steel Group.
 It merged with Mittal Steel Company in 2004.
 In 2006, the plant came under the ownership of ArcelorMittal, which eventually ended its operations at Lackawanna in 2009.

 In 1993, Veritas Capital purchased one of the bar, rod and wire plants from Bethlehem and began manufacturing automobile steering columns under its subsidiary, Bar Technologies.
-This operation has since been taken over by Republic Steel, which manufactures hot rolled bars and coils and employs 270 people.
-This represents the last steel production in former Bethlehem facilities in Lackawanna.
+This operation has since been taken over by Republic Steel, which manufactures hot rolled bars and coils and employed 270 people in 2018.
+This plant, which was shut down in 2023, represented the last steel production in former Bethlehem facilities in Lackawanna.

 Welded Tube, a Canadian owned manufacturer of steel tubing, built and opened a new plant in 2013 in the western portion of the facility.